 Dyess Jets fourth graders expand their worlds with abundant learning opportunities throughout the school year.
-Their classrooms are equipped with Promethean Board technology and teacher-provided document cameras to enhance student-centered learning.
+Their classrooms are equipped with Promethean Boards and document cameras to enhance student-centered learning.

 - Mastered math facts serve as their springboard for gaining confidence in solving long division and two-digit-by-two-digit multiplication problems.
 The students also engage in solving math word problems in order to appreciate real world applications.